Fiserv/zelle-turnkey-solutions/docs/version-history/Android/downgraded-kotlin/ZelleSDK_V_2.0.5.md

 ## What's New

-- FI can customize the prominent disclosure popup title and message for contact permission, which will trigger before accessing the native contact permission alert.
+- FI can customize the prominent disclosure popup title and message for Contact permission, which will trigger before accessing the native Contact permission alert.

 ## Enhancements